Information for mental health professionals

 Our success stems from meeting young people where they’re at psychologically, emotionally, developmentally and physically.
 Our qualified therapists and mentors support young people in a range of non-clinical settings where they are most likely to feel comfortable and safe.
 This may include in their home, at school, or at cafes.
 We aim to get them outdoors and encourage them to be active wherever possible.
 In these environments, they find it easier to open and connect with their peers, with themselves and with the therapeutic support we offer.

 Another factor in our success is our investment in skilled clinicians.
-Our Adventure Therapists are qualified as either Psychologists or Social Workers.
+Our Adventure Therapists are qualified as either Psychologists, Social Workers or Counsellors.
 Their clinical knowledge is applied in the relaxed setting of nature in a safe and trauma-informed way.
 Our approach helps to overcome many barriers that prevent engagement in other clinical settings.
 Young people have control over what they want to do and where they want to do it for their sessions, truly embodying the ethos of person-centred care.

 Our highly skilled and experienced youth workers weave therapeutic conversations into each encounter and build engagement through codesigning adventures.